Elizabeth Holmes takes the stand in her criminal fraud trial - NewsBreak

 Elizabeth Holmes takes the stand in her criminal fraud trial

-SAN JOSE, Calif. — Fallen Silicon Valley star Elizabeth Holmes, accused of bamboozling investors and patients into believing that her startup Theranos had developed a blood-testing device that would reshape health care, took the witness stand Friday in her trial for criminal fraud.
+SAN JOSE, Calif.
+(AP) — Fallen Silicon Valley star Elizabeth Holmes, accused of bamboozling investors and patients about her startup Theranos and its medical device that she said would reshape health care, took the witness stand late Friday in her trial for criminal fraud.

-The surprise decision to have Holmes testify so early came as a bombshell and carries considerable risk.
-Federal prosecutors, who rested their months-long case earlier on Friday, have made it clear that they're eager to grill Holmes under oath.
+The surprise decision to have Holmes testify so early in her defense came as a bombshell and carries considerable risk.
+Federal prosecutors, who rested their months-long case earlier on Friday, have made it clear that they’re eager to grill Holmes under oath.

+Prosecutors aren’t likely to get that chance until after the Thanksgiving holiday weekend.
+Holmes attorney Kevin Downey told U.S. District Judge Edward Davila that he expects to continue steering her through her story when she returns to the stand Monday and again Tuesday in a San Jose, California, courtroom before the trial breaks until Nov.
+29.

-Prosecutors won't get that chance until Monday at the earliest, when the trial resumes.
-Prosecutors called 29 witnesses to support their contention that Holmes endangered patients' lives while also duping investors and customers about Theranos' technology.
-Among them was Gen. James Mattis, a former U.S. defense secretary and former Theranos board member.
+Prosecutors called 29 witnesses to support their contention that Holmes endangered patients’ lives while also duping investors and customers about Theranos’ technology.
+Among them was Gen. James Mattis, a former U.S. defense secretary and former Theranos board member, who explained how he was first impressed and ultimately disillusioned by Holmes.

+Until she took the stand Friday, Holmes had sat bolt upright in her chair to the far right of the jury through the trial, impassive even when one-time supporters testified to their misgivings about Theranos.

-That combination of compelling testimony and documentary evidence apparently proved effective at convincing Holmes to tell her side of the story in court.
-Listening Friday were 10 men and four women on the jury that will ultimately decide her fate.
-If convicted, Holmes — now 37 and mother to a recently born son — could be sentenced to up to 20 years in prison.
+That combination of compelling testimony and documentary evidence apparently proved effective at convincing Holmes to tell her side of the story to the jury of 10 men and four women (including two alternates) who will ultimately decide her fate.
+If convicted, Holmes -- now 37 and mother to a recently born son -- could be sentenced to up to 20 years in prison.

 Had it worked as promised, the Edison could have revolutionized health care by making it easier and cheaper to scan for early signs of disease and other health issues.
 Instead, jurors heard recordings of Holmes boasting to investors about purported breakthroughs that later proved to be untrue.